dolthub/docs/content/reference/sql/version-control/dolt-sql-functions.md

 DOLT_DIFF_SUMMARY(<from_revision>, <to_revision>, <optional_tablename>)
 ```
 The `DOLT_DIFF_SUMMARY()` table function takes three arguments:
 * `from_revision`  — the revision of the table data for the start of the diff.
+This argument is required.
 This may be a commit, tag, branch name, or other revision specifier (e.g. "main~", "WORKING", "STAGED").
 * `to_revision`    — the revision of the table data for the end of the diff.
+This argument is required.
 This may be a commit, tag, branch name, or other revision specifier (e.g. "main~", "WORKING", "STAGED").
 * `tablename`  —  the name of the table containing the data to diff.
 This argument is optional.
 When it's not defined, all tables with data diff will be returned.

 ### Schema